 While REV lists the UltraPlanetary stages as 3:1, 4:1, and 5:1, their actual gear ratios are slightly different.
 Consult the REV UltraPlanetary User’s Manual for the exact gear ratios.

 The UltraPlanetary was intended to give teams maximum customization without the typical limiting factor - high cost.
 The total cost for the three stage gearbox and motor is exceptionally good value for a customizable motor.
 In addition, the UltraPlanetary has a female 5mm hex output shaft which allows teams to customize the shaft length.

 For regular use, any of the planetary gearboxes will fit your needs.
 Planetary gearboxes are just a tiny bit more expensive, but boast better backlash and efficiency, higher load capacity, and better capacity for shock loads than spur gearboxes.
 The tradeoffs, cost and mechanical noise, are almost never a factor.

 Because both gearbox types are so similar in price for similar ratios, we generally recommend the use of a planetary over a spur gearbox.

 If you already own spur gearboxes, try to use them in lower-load situations and use planetary motors on your drivetrain.

-For larger reductions, the high-end gearboxes are a viable but expensive option.
-In some cases, it may be more economical to choose a motor you already own and build an external reduction using gears, chain, or belts.
-It should again come down to your desired output shaft, desired gear ratio, and for the VersaPlanetary, whether you want the ability to swap parts out on the fly.
-You also may be able to buy gearboxes off of local FRC teams at a solid discount - some may be willing to sell their older gearboxes.
+For small reductions, it may be more economical to choose a motor you already own and build an external reduction using gears, chain, or belts.
+It should again come down to your desired output shaft, desired gear ratio, and for the UltraPlanetary, whether you want the ability to swap parts out on the fly.